greghendershott/frog/README.md

 # Racket documentation? i.e. This is similar to the @racket[] form in
 # Scribble.
 racket-doc-link-prose? = true

+# The source directory.
+Defaults to "_src".
+#
+# If you deploy to GitHub pages then it is simplest to keep this under
+# the repo/project top directory.
+#
+# This may be an absolute or relative path.
+If relative, it's relative
+# to the project top directory, i.e. to where this .frogrc file is
+# located.
+source-dir = _src

+# The output directory where generated HTML and other files should go.
+#
+# If you deploy to e.g. GitHub pages then it is simplest to put the
+# output in the repo/project top directory, which is why this defaults
+# to ".".
+But you may change it if you prefer to copy the output
+# files to their final destination.
+#
+# This may be an absolute or relative path.
+If relative, it's relative
+# to the project top directory, i.e. to where this .frogrc file is
+# located.
+output-dir = .
 ```

 ## Creating blog posts